stickies/stickies.github.com/_posts/2014-02-17-rails-form-enhancement-with-angular-part-two.markdown

 Now that we have a form service handling our form submission, we can start to think about adding and removing authors and how to implement these in JS and POP ( Plain Old Posts ).

-We're going to start with the progressively enhanced version and the fallback to POP ( Plain Old Posts ) with the help of some directives.
+We're going to start with the progressively enhanced version and the fallback to POP with the help of some directives.
 Directives are a feature of Angular that enable you to do stuff.

 We open up our [authors partial](https://raw2.github.com/stevemartin/rangular/52da63e1b3332f1ceaf72122602b53b5593b763c/app/views/authors/form/_articles.html.haml) at `app/views/authors/form/_articles.html.haml`.
 And add the buttons that we are going to use, so that the template reads like this: